OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 # Request method: post

-# Request body content as follows:
+# Request body content is as follows:

 {

-"type": "login", # Indicates whether the change corresponds to the login or callback process
+"type": "login", # Indicates whether the change corresponds to the login or callback flow

-"redirect_uri": "original redirect_uri address",
+"redirect_uri": "Original redirect_uri address",

 "args": {